 Shapen Barefoot is a Slovakian brand begun by Mia, a fashionista with a passion for foot health, just like myself!
 Currently her shop has many different colors and styles of ballet flats and sandals, as well as some ultra wide boots and oxfords.
-I am reviewing ALL Shapen Barefoot models in this post, but two caught my eye so much I am now carrying them at Anya’s Shop – The Ivy boot and the Poppy flat!
+I am reviewing ALL Shapen Barefoot models in this post, but a few of them are also available at Anya’s Shop!

 How To Order

 Shapen Barefoot is an international shop, so customers all over the world can order any of her shoes and accessories.
 Currently, Mia has extended the coupon code

 ANYA5 to readers here for 5% off anything.

 It costs $22 to have shoes shipped to the US by snail mail ($35 for expedited shipping), and returns are possible but the customer pays return shipping.
 If you live in North America you can avoid that by purchasing from my shop!
 Ordering from Anya’s Shop will save you money on shipping and potential costly returns.
 But if I don’t carry something you have your heart set on, you can always order directly from Shapen Barefoot.